fffjacquier/ng-wall/README.md

-# Learning again angularjs, php-mysql and automation tasks based on nodejs
+# Learning angularjs, php-mysql and automation tasks based on nodejs

 **Work in progress**